eclipse/vorto/repository/docs/model_states.md

 	<img src="images/model_states.png">
 </figure>

-The following table gives an overview of what actions are possible for models in a specific state:

 ### `Draft`
 A model in Draft state is a model under construction, here people can try out their ideas and test their behaviour.